hyunjinkim-developer/clueless-team-alpha/README.md

 ## Development Log

 ### [Development Log](https://hyunjinkimdeveloper.notion.site/Clue-Less-1a421801a53980059dbcc9c29b1b382f?pvs=4) provides detailed explanations of the system architecture, resolved issues, and their solutions, among other information.

+- Branches were intentionally retained to reflect unmerged or externally merged contributions, indicate code ownership, and help teammates better understand the project history.
+- Testing code is in `/game/management/commands/`, with usage and purpose explained in each command's help section.